Royal Porcelain Factory, Berlin: Beginnings

 Before KPM was founded, two attempts had already been made to establish a porcelain manufactory in Berlin.
 In 1751, the Berlin wool manufacturer Wilhelm Caspar Wegely was granted the royal privilege to set up a porcelain manufactory in Berlin.
 Furthermore, Frederick II of Prussia granted him exemption from duties for the import of essential materials and assured him of the exclusion of all competition.

 Wegely hired craftsmen from his competitors, and appointed the porcelain sculptor Ernst Heinrich Reichard to the post of chief modeller.
 However, technical difficulties and the Seven Years’ War between Prussia and Saxony soon proved to be the enterprise's downfall.
 In 1757, he dissolved his company and sold its inventories, equipment and materials to the Berlin businessman Johann Ernst Gotzkowsky.

 In 1761, the second porcelain manufactory in Berlin started its operations.
 Gotzkowsky concluded an agreement with Wegely's chief modeller, Ernst Heinrich Reichard, who was in possession of the secret formula known as the arcanum.
 Reichard received 4,000 thaler for the arcanum, and another 3,000 for the stock of porcelain and other materials.
 Furthermore, he undertook to work for Gotzkowsky as a keeper of the arcanum and as the manager.
 Gotzkowsky also agreed to take over Reichard's eight workers.

 Appreciated and supported by the King, Gotzkowsky managed to attract important artists and qualified employees.
 At the start, Gotzkowsky appointed Friedrich Elias Meyer, a pupil of Johann Joachim Kändler at the Meissen porcelain factory, Germany's leading porcelain maker, to the post of chief modeller, and Carl Wilhelm Boehme to the post of head of the porcelain-painting department.
 Gotzkowsky bought another building next to his own property at Leipziger Straße 4, and he began to build a manufactory on the site.

 Nevertheless, Gotzkowsky's finances began to deteriorate.
 Since the royal exchequer was in the red on account of the war, Gotzkowsky believed that he stood little or no chance of obtaining assistance from the King.
 The end of the war also signalled the end for Gotzkowsky's manufactory.
-Today, the porcelain pieces from the early days marked with a W for Wegely und a G for Gotzkowsky are rare and collector's items.
+Today, the porcelain pieces from the early days marked with a W for Wegely and a G for Gotzkowsky are rare and collector's items.